 Fundamental principles of corporate criminal liability

-The list of predicate offences is constantly updated and broadened, and it currently covers a wide range of business crimes (such as corruption, tax fraud and fraud against the state, market manipulation and insider trading, false accounting, money laundering, handling stolen goods, health and safety crimes, intellectual property crimes, infringement of trademarks, and environmental crimes).
+The list of predicate offences is constantly updated and broadened.
+It currently covers a wide range of business crimes (such as corruption, tax fraud and fraud against the state, market manipulation and insider trading, false accounting, money laundering, handling stolen goods, health and safety crimes, intellectual property crimes, infringement of trademarks and environmental crimes).

 A company’s liability is qualified by the law as an ‘administrative offence’, consisting of not having implemented an adequate compliance programme or internal control system able to prevent the commission of the criminal offence by its managers or employees.
 However, the competence for the investigation and prosecution of a company’s offences lies with the ordinary prosecuting authorities, in accordance with the rules of criminal procedures and in the frame of criminal proceedings subject to the jurisdiction of criminal courts, which are usually joined with the criminal proceedings against the managers or employees who committed the predicate offence.